 Managing Postpartum and Perinatal OCD and Anxiety: Evidence-Based Support for New Parents

 For many new and expecting parents, welcoming a child brings both excitement and stress.
-When unexpected mental health challenges like postpartum and perinatal Obsessive-Compulsive Disorder (OCD) and anxiety arise, this period can feel even overwhelming.
-These are common, though often misunderstood, experiences that affect many parents.
-This blog explores what postpartum and perinatal OCD and anxiety can look like, along with evidence-based therapies that can support parents in managing these symptoms.
-At Mind Matters Collective, we support new parents throughout Minneapolis and the Twin Cities with in-person therapy, as well as virtual therapy for those across Minnesota.
-To get started with a therapist Click Here.
+When unexpected mental health challenges like perinatal and postpartum Obsessive-Compulsive Disorder (OCD) and anxiety arise, this period can feel even more overwhelming.
+These common but often misunderstood experiences affect many parents.
+This blog explores what perinatal and postpartum OCD and anxiety look like and highlights evidence-based therapies to support parents in managing these symptoms.
+At Mind Matters Collective, we provide in-person therapy for new parents throughout Minneapolis and the Twin Cities and virtual therapy for those across Minnesota.
+To get started with a therapist, click here.

-Postpartum and perinatal OCD and anxiety often manifest as persistent, unwanted thoughts (obsessions) and behaviors (compulsions) that feel difficult to control.
+Perinatal and postpartum OCD and anxiety often manifest as persistent, unwanted thoughts (obsessions) and behaviors (compulsions) that feel difficult to control.
 Common symptoms include:

 • Intrusive thoughts about harm coming to the baby